rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This feature introduces configurable tolerance for HorizontalPodAutoscalers, which dampens scaling reactions to small metric variations.

-This work was done as a part of [KEP-4951: Configurable tolerance for Horizontal Pod Autoscalers](https://kep.k8s.io/4951) led by SIG Autoscaling.
+This work was done as part of [KEP-4951: Configurable tolerance for Horizontal Pod Autoscalers](https://kep.k8s.io/4951) led by SIG Autoscaling.

 ### Configurable container restart delay